Holiday when you work in Denmark

 Care days and holiday days off

 It is the employer's duty to pay holiday pay and it is the employee's duty to use the holiday that the holiday pay covers.
-In some work places there are also rules, which give employees the right to so-called care days and holiday days.
+In some work places there are also rules, which give employees the right to so-called care days and an extra five days of holiday.
 These are extra days that you can take in addition to your holiday allowance.
 Check with your employer to find out what agreements there are in force at your work place.

 How to take holiday

-- You order your holiday pay, called feriepenge, by logging in with your NemID at borger.dk.
+- You order your holiday pay, called feriepenge, by logging in with your MitID at borger.dk.
 At the website you can also check how many days of holiday you have left.

-- If you do not have NemID, you can order your feriepenge by filling in a form at borger.dk.
+- If you do not have MitID, you can order your feriepenge by filling in a form at borger.dk.